Naren920421/Millimeter-Wave-Beam-Training-/README.md

 # Millimeter-Wave-Beam-Training-
-The MATLAB code for implementing the paper "Low-Complexity Beam Training for Tracking Spatially Consistent Millimeter Wave Channels"
+The MATLAB code for implementing the paper "Low-Complexity Beam Training for Tracking Spatially Consistent Millimeter Wave Channels".
+The .mat file only contains channel matrices for one simulation run.
+The millimeter wave channels are generated using 3GPP TR 38.901 channle model.
+Readers are advised to implement the 3GPP spatial consistency Procedure A themselves associated with the 3GPP CDL channel model provided by MATLAB.
+The Procedure A is introduced in detail in Section 7.6.3.2 in the document 3GPP TR 38.901 V14.3.0.
+The functions included are mainly to perform beam training and tracking process.
+The simulation results shown in the paper are averaged over 500 monte-carlo runs for the same receiver's track.